gthorisson/ORCID-example-client-app-rails/README.md

 # ORCID example client application in Rails

-Simple Rails application to serve the role of an OAuth consumer which communicates with the [ORCID API] (https://github.com/ORCID).
+Rails 3 application which demonstrates how to do simple integration with the [ORCID API] (https://github.com/ORCID).

+By [Gudmundur A. Thorisson] [http://www.gthorisson.name],University of Leicester / University of Iceland / ORCID

 ## Getting started